-The well-rated Shell Energy Broadband services run on the Openreach network and offers a few simple and straightforward package options.
-That being the case, it's pretty reliable, but where do you go and what do you ask if things go wrong?
+Shell Energy Broadband runs on the Openreach network and offers a few simple and straightforward package options.
+That being the case, it's pretty reliable, but where do you go and who do you speak to if things go wrong?

-In this guide you'll discover how to deal with some of the most common problems you'll encounter with your Shell Energy Broadband services.
+In this guide you'll discover how to deal with some of the most common problems you might encounter with your Shell Energy Broadband service.
 We'll also arm you with the information you need to get the most from Shell Energy Broadband's own help and support., should you need to get in touch.

 Payment and billing issues